For Xue Jing, 1991-2025

 Your dream is safe with me; I am the part of you that survived

-And I finally learned peace from the chaos we shared
+And I finally learned peace in the chaos we shared

 “Then I saw a new heaven and new earth, for the first heaven and first earth had passed away.”